-- 4) Do NOT allow the participant to sit up or move from the raised scanner table until the MR Safe ladder is in place beside the table, OR you have re-engaged the table motor and turned off the table stop process and can bring the scanner table to the floor. - 5) If a medical emergency or serious injury has resulted from table movement, follow the general medical emergency protocol. - To reset the table: - 1) Move the bed manually until it is about one inch from the end of the gantry - 2) Push the dark blue brake lever back into the table. - 3) If you stopped the table initially by hitting one of the red Table Stop buttons on the side of the scanner table, push the red button in and slightly turn the button while pushing it in, until it pops out.
-Do this as soon as possible. - 4) Move the bed completely to the end of the gantry - 5) Turn off the table stop process by holding the scanner panel in and out buttons for about one second.
+- 4) Do NOT allow the participant to sit up or move from the raised scanner table until the MR Safe ladder is in place beside the table, OR you have re-engaged the table motor and turned off the table stop process and can bring the scanner table to the floor. - 5) If a medical emergency or serious injury has resulted from table movement, follow the general medical emergency protocol. - To reset the table: - 1) Push the dark blue brake lever back into the table. - 2) If you stopped the table initially by hitting one of the red Table Stop buttons on the side of the scanner table, push the red button in and slightly turn the button while pushing it in, until it pops out. - 3) Turn off the table stop process by holding the scanner panel in and out buttons for about one second.